New EU economy team to seek policy middle-ground

 Finland’s former prime minister Jyrki Katainen will be the vice president in charge of growth, jobs and investment and will oversee the economic and financial affairs portfolio along with several others relevant to the task.

-Another former prime minister, Latvia’s Valdis Dombrovskis who took his country through one of the toughest austerity programmes in Europe, will be in charge of further euro zone integration with a special focus on budget discipline and the convergence of economic, fiscal and labour market policies.
+Another former prime minister, Latvia’s Valdis Dombrovskis who took his country through one of the toughest austerity programs in Europe, will be in charge of further euro zone integration with a special focus on budget discipline and the convergence of economic, fiscal and labor market policies.

 He too will oversee the work of several commissioners, including the parts of Moscovici’s responsibilities that belong to the wider euro currency project.